telerik/kendo-ui-core/docs/framework/drawing/drawing-dom.md

 Using the `drawing.drawDOM` function you can draw a DOM element into a [`drawing.Group`](/api/dataviz/drawing/group), which you are then able to render with one of the supported backends into SVG, PDF, HTML5 `<canvas>`, or VML format.

-The DOM element must be appended to the document and must be fully rendered, meaning that you cannot draw an element which has the `display: none`, or the `visibility: hidden` options.
+The DOM element must be appended to the document and fully rendered, meaning that you cannot draw an element which has the `display: none`, or the `visibility: hidden` options.
 Assume that you have the following HTML in the page:

     <div id="drawMe" class="...">
       ... more HTML code here...